We love to use coconut coir as the main ingredient of our microgreen growing media.

 Coco Coir Brick Takeaways

-Here are some points to consider when deciding if you want to use and expand coco coir bricks to grow microgreens.
+Here are some points to consider when deciding whether to use and expand coco coir bricks to grow microgreens.

 With Coco Coir Bricks Density Matters

-Always check the density of the coco coir bricks when you are comparing the cost.
+Always check the density of the coco coir bricks when comparing the cost.
 The product listing should contain the size of the bricks.

-Density is equal to the volume (length x width x height) / weight.
+Density equals the volume (length x width x height) / weight.

 What Brand to Buy?

-We have always used Coco Bliss bricks and have found them to be consistent and always clean.
+We have always used Coco Bliss bricks and found them consistent and always clean.

 Other brands might be as good, but we have no experience with them.
 Below are the top sellers on Amazon.

-If you've used any of these or another brand, leave a comment below and let us know how you liked the product.
+If you’ve used any of these or another brand, comment below and let us know how you liked the product.

 Use Limited Water

-Even if you plan on using all of the coir, don't oversoak the coir as it retains a lot of water and may impact seed germination.
+Even if you plan on using all of the coir, don’t oversoak it, as it retains a lot of water and may impact seed germination.

 Saves on Shipping Costs